 A brain injury is a devastating diagnosis and can sometimes be difficult to manage.
 According to the Brain Injury Association of America, there are two types of acquired brain injury (a brain injury that is not hereditary, congenital, degenerative, or induced by birth trauma): traumatic brain injury causes and non-traumatic brain injury causes.

-A traumatic brain injury would be caused from a fall, assault, a motor vehicle accident, a sports injury, gunshot wound, a blast injury in the military, or domestic violence.
-A non-traumatic brain injury would be caused from things like a stroke, infectious disease, seizure, electric shock, tumors, or metabolic disorders.
+A traumatic brain injury would be caused by a fall, assault, a motor vehicle accident, a sports injury, gunshot wound, a blast injury in the military, or domestic violence.
+A non-traumatic brain injury would be caused by things like a stroke, infectious disease, seizure, electric shock, tumors, or metabolic disorders.

 Is there any hope for patients who have a brain injury?
 If so, what are the recovery rates?
 What are the treatment options for a person who has incurred a brain injury?
 Let’s go over what you need to know about brain injuries and the road to recovery.